Malaysia’s movement control order to go into ‘recovery phase' until Aug 31: PM Muhyiddin

 Under the recovery MCO, "almost all" social, educational, religious and business activities, as well as economic sectors will reopen in phases, with standard operating procedures to be adhered to, Mr Muhyiddin said.

-Within this recovery phase, interstate travel will be allowed, except for areas placed under enhanced MCO.
+Interstate travel will be allowed, except for areas placed under enhanced MCO, while the country's borders will remain closed, the prime minister said.

 As of Saturday, Malaysia reported a total of 8,303 COVID-19 cases and 117 deaths.
 Close to 80 per cent of the patients have recovered.